- A common problem that many users encounter is that the Windows 10 Update gets stuck.

 If after 2-3 hours the bar doesn’t advance at all, then you can safely assume the update process has stopped.

-2. Verify if your computer’s CPU and RAM are being used
+2. Verify if your PC’s CPU and RAM are being used

-- Press the Ctrl+Shift+Esc buttons on your keyboard to open the Task Manager.
+- Press the Ctrl+ Shift+ Esc buttons to open the Task Manager.